paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-037-coast-guard-reserve.md

 **(e)** The law and regulations relating to the selection for promotion of a commissioned officer of the Regular Coast Guard to the grades of rear admiral (lower half) and rear admiral apply to a Reserve officer, except that to be eligible for consideration for promotion to the grade of rear admiral (lower half) an officer shall have completed at least ten years commissioned service, of which the last five years shall have been served in the Coast Guard Reserve.

-**(f)** The provisions of [section 2117 of this title](./chapter-021-personnel-officers.md#section-2117) apply to boards convened under this section.
+**(f)** The provisions of sections 2115 and 2117 of this title apply to boards convened under this section.
 The Secretary shall determine the procedure to be used by a selection board.

 **(g)** The report of a selection board shall be submitted to the Secretary for review and transmission to the President for approval.
 When an officer recommended by a board for promotion is not acceptable to the President, the President may remove the name of that officer from the report of the board.